alaska map logo - alaska state flag

 Alaska Infrastructure > Alaska Airports | Alaska History

-Alaska's capital city is Juneau.
-Other major cities found on the Alaska map include Anchorage and Fairbanks.
 In 2005, the population of Alaska was estimated at 663,253, which is about 1.2 people per square mile.
+In 2010, Alaska's population rose to 710,231 people.
+More recently, in the 2020 census, the Alaska population was 733,391.
 Juneau still relies on air and water transportation service.
 Access roads to Juneau have often been proposed but some people feel that an access road would compromise the Alaskan wilderness environment.

 The Alaska Marine Highway System and the Alcan Highway (which links Alaska to western Canada and the lower 48 states) have helped to make Alaska more accessible to visitors.
 Furthermore, the roadway adjoining the Trans-Alaska pipeline has made it possible to drive all the way to the Arctic Ocean shoreline in northern Alaska.
 However, this 414-mile gravel road is only passable during certain seasons, and most auto rental companies will not permit their vehicles to be driven on this road.
 Other roads and highways are available as well, but many can only be used during the Summer months.
+Cruise ships regularly visit coastal Alaska, where they provide views of the glaciers.
+For more Alaska travel and tourism information, visit the official Alaska tourism site and Alaska Atlas.

 Other Alaska Maps

-Copyright © 2005-2008
+Copyright © 2005-2024 State-Maps.org.

 All rights reserved.